Online banking

 Change your overdraft limit

-You can find out more about our overdrafts, including how to apply for a new limit, or change an overdraft limit you already have, by visiting our overdrafts page.
+You can find out how to apply for a higher or request a lower arranged overdraft limit.
 You must make regular payments into your account to reduce the amount you owe.

 To help manage your money and avoid/minimise debit interest you might pay, we send overdraft text alerts if you go into or you're about to go into an arranged or unarranged overdraft.
 We will also send alerts if you have payments due that may not be paid.